UN political chief underscores need for direct Israeli-Palestinian talks

 “Consensus appears to be within reach and the United Nations would welcome this as a first step,” Mr. Pascoe said.

-Document Type: Briefing, Council Briefing, French text, UN news item
+Document Type: Briefing, French text, Security Council Briefing, UN news item

 Document Sources: Department of Political Affairs (DPA), Department of Public Information (DPI), Security Council, United Nations News Service, United Nations Special Coordinator for the Middle East Peace Process (UNSCO)